Sustainability / Governance Corporate Compliance

 Case objective: To gain an understanding of improper practices concerning third-party authorization related to the Group’s products

-(3) Case involving working long hours
+(2) Case involving long working hours

-(4) Case involving disingenuous actions (harassment)
+(3) Case involving dishonest behavior (harassment)

 (1) An overview of compliance, including laws about fair business practices, and prevention of corruption, such as the Antitrust Law and the Unfair Competition Prevention Act